Are you frustrated with constantly losing your work on CapCut because the app keeps crashing in the middle of an important video editing project?

 Note: You can also check and update your graphics card through Windows Update under “Settings” > “Update & Security” > “Check for Updates.”

-Another solution to fix the CapCut crashing issue on your mobile device is to reinstall the app to remove any corrupted installation files affecting its performance.
+Another solution is to reinstall the CapCut app to remove any corrupted installation files affecting its performance.

 Reinstalling CapCut on your device will delete all your drafts saved within the app.

-If non of the above solutions work for the CapCut mobile app, reset your Android or iOS device to the default settings to clear out any technical glitches resulting in crashing.
+If none of the above solutions work for you, reset your Android or iOS device to the default settings to clear out any technical glitches resulting in crashing.

 For Android users:

-If you are using iPhone, do the following steps:
+If you are using an iPhone, do the following steps:

 Conclusion

-In this article, we’ve discussed why CapCut keeps crashing your Android, iOS, or PC and explored several easy-to-follow fixes to help you get out of this scenario.
+In this article, we’ve discussed why CapCut often stops functioning in your Android, iOS, or PC and explored several easy-to-follow fixes to help you get out of this scenario.

 Hopefully, your troubles are over, and you can now resume your CapCut editing projects and create stunning videos without any issues.